suryasreddy/Customer-Segmentation-Analysis/README.md

 #### Objective
 Understand the distribution of customers based on gender and age groups.
 #### Why?
-This will help you identify which demographics are most represented in the customer base, enabling targeted marketing strategies.
+This will help us identify which demographics are most represented in the customer base, enabling targeted marketing strategies.

 ### Data Visualization